rdavisau/tbc/readme.md

 ## debugging

 Since the incremental compiler builds directly off the source files you're working on, debugging reloaded code is possible.
 Nice!
+VS for Mac seems to like to show the break higher in the callstack (at the first non-reloaded component), but you can select the current frame.
+Rider breaks in the expected place.

 # alpha quality

-I've only used this for myself but have used earlier incarnations on production-complexity apps.
+I've only used this for myself but on several production-complexity-level apps.
 I've only tested on iOS.

 Your mileage may vary.
 Messing with static classes probably won't work (`tree remove` them 🤠).
 Xaml files won't work (delete them 🤠🤠).

-I used gRPC for the host/target interop.
-For some reason, to build with iOS you need to add [this](https://github.com/rdavisau/tbc/blob/main/src/samples/prism/tbc.sample.prism/tbc.sample.prism/tbc.sample.prism.iOS/tbc.sample.prism.iOS.csproj#L149-L170) to your csproj.
-[Maybe it will get fixed](https://github.com/grpc/grpc/issues/19172), maybe I'll swap gRPC for something else.
+Something that needs to be source generated won't work.
+If source generators are more common in maui, I'd see if it can be added.

+This used to use grpc.core for message interchange but it was not apple silicon friendly.
+I replaced grpc with a socket-based transport which hasn't yet had a huge amount of testing.
+But now it's apple silicon friendly and with .NET maui, the simulator is apple silicon friendly too!
+Finally nirvana.